 At present, the College is reviewing and updating its statement on prenatal screening tests for trisomy 21 (Down syndrome), trisomy 18 (Edwards syndrome) and neural tube defects (C-Obs-4), which will address NIPT.
-This statement will be available on the College website as soon as it is approved over the coming months.

 1. Sehnert AJ, B Rhees, D Comstock, et al. Optimal detection of fetal chromosomal abnormalities by massively parallel DNA sequencing of cell-free fetal DNA from maternal blood.
 Clin Chem 2011; 57: 1042-1049.